gludington/conditional-visibility/README.md

 ## THIS MODULE IS IN MAINTENANCE MODE (OR AT LEAST I WILL NOT DEVELOPING SOMETHING ON THE SHORT TERM) ANYONE IS FREE TO TAKE CHARGE ON THIS

+## I am very slowly integrating an update of this module for anyone who wants to help here are the links.

+- If you are a typescript developer: https://github.com/p4535992/conditional-visibility-new
+- If you are a javascript developer: https://github.com/p4535992/conditional-visibility-new-vanilla

 Invisible Stalkers should only be seen by players that have cast See Invisibility.
 Stealthy Goblins should only be seen by players with high perception.
 And when that Drow casts Darkness, players should need Devil's Sight to see any tokens inside.